 Overcoming integration challenges

-To overcome the inability to integrate security systems with OT infrastructure, organizations need API-based connectivity that facilitates seamless communication between platforms while maintaining network segmentation.
-Cloud-native architectures with on-premises bridge hardware ensure security monitoring without touching critical OT networks directly, maintaining air-gap protection while delivering advanced analytics.
+To integrate security systems with OT infrastructure, organizations can use API-based connectivity that facilitates communication between platforms while maintaining network segmentation.
+Cloud-native architectures with on-premises bridge hardware allow for security monitoring without touching sensitive OT networks directly, maintaining air-gap protection while delivering advanced analytics.

 Measuring safety KPIs effectively